amberframework/granite/README.md

 - `validate_less_than :field, 100` - Validates that field should be less than 100.
 - `validate_less_than :field, 1000, true` - Validates that field should be less than or equal to 100.

-Using the helpers the previous example could have been written like:
+Using the helpers, the previous example could have been written like:

 ```Crystal
 class Post < Granite::Base